Fort Worth Child Sexual Abuse Attorney

 This means that children will have a substantial amount of time to bring a claim and demand financial justice after they’ve been abused.

-Schedule a Call With Our Compassionate Fort Worth Sexual Abuse Minors Advocates Today
+Schedule a Call With A Compassionate Fort Worth Sexual Abuse Minors Advocate Today

 Criminal charges might send your child’s abuser to prison, but it won’t give you the financial means you need and deserve to help your child cope and recovery.
 Fortunately, you can file a personal injury lawsuit and demand compensation for your family.
-The experienced Fort Worth personal injury attorneys at Stephens Law Firm, PLLC can help you secure a substantial monetary award.
-Give our Tarrant County law firm a call today to set up a free consultation and learn more.
+As an experienced Fort Worth personal injury attorney, Jason Stephens can help you secure a substantial monetary award.
+Give the Tarrant County law firm a call today to set up a free consultation and learn more.